Kenny Rogers Shares Adorable Story About His Classic Dolly Parton Duet, 'Islands in the Stream'

 After “singing it for four days” and coming to a conclusion that he wasn’t the biggest fan of the future award-winning hit, Rogers took it up with Gibb, who suggested it just needed some final touches.

 “I finally said, ‘Barry, I don’t even like this song anymore’ and he said, ‘You know what we need?
-We need Dolly Parton,'” Rogers recalls of the aha moment.
-“I had a recording studio at the time and she was downstairs and my manager Ken Kragen said, ‘I just saw her!’ and I said, ‘well, go get her!’ and he went downstairs and she came marching into the room, and once she came in and started singing the song was never the same.
+We need Dolly Parton,'” Rogers recalls of the a-ha moment.
+“I had a recording studio at the time and she was downstairs and my manager Ken Kragen said, ‘I just saw her!’ and I said, ‘Well, go get her!’
+He went downstairs and she came marching into the room, and once she came in and started singing the song was never the same.
 It took on a personality of its own.”

-Aside from “Islands in the Stream,” Rogers and Parton put out several additional hits, including their second Number One “Real Love,” “Love Is Strange” and the 2014 CMA-nominated “You Can’t Make Old Friends.”
+Aside from “Islands in the Stream,” Rogers and Parton released several additional hits, including their second No. 1 “Real Love,” “Love Is Strange” and the 2014 CMA-nominated “You Can’t Make Old Friends.”